 Success happens by design …

-In this post, I’ll share with you the framework in order to have a successful online business aka “The 5 Pillars to Any Successful Online Business”, which are:
+In this post, I’ll share with you the framework in order to have a successful online business aka “The 5 Pillars to A Successful Online (Information or Other) Business”, which are:

 - Pillar 1: The Market,

 These are things you really can’t go around them in order to succeed.

 I’ll give you examples where applicable and I’ll even share with you links to find out more on a particular pillar if you like.

 However, before we go through these, I want to share with you a few key notions to keep in mind.

 - Keep it simple – Everything related building your dream business is simple.
 Somethings may not be easy to do but they are still simple.

 - Have Patience – No one Build anything worthwhile in a day.
 It takes time to get there but once you do you’ll have the recipe and you’ll never look back.

 - Don’t be Scared – It’s ok to make mistakes.
 That’s how we learn.
 They Key is to learn from them and move on.

 - Don’t Dwell in your past or on unpleasantries! – This would be time wasted and time is your most valuable asset and one you CANNOT control.
 If you waste it you never get that itme back.
 Do you really want to live in your past?
 Acknowledge the things that bothered you, learn from them and move on!